Ultrametric analogues of Ulam stability of groups: -stability

-The last Subsection \ref{ss:poschar} switches to the case in which $\K$ has characteristic $p$: we will prove stability of $\mathbb{Z}/2\mathbb{Z}$ in this case (Proposition \ref{prop:z2z}) and discuss why the same method of proof does not work for other finite $p$-groups.
+The last Subsection \ref{ss:poschar} switches to the case in which $\K$ has characteristic $p$: we will prove stability of $\mathbb{Z}/2\mathbb{Z}$ in characteristic $2$ (Proposition \ref{prop:z2z}) and discuss why the same method of proof does not work in odd characteristic.